Posterior Cruciate Ligament (PCL) Injury Specialist

 Are you an athlete who participates in contact sports?
 If so, you may be at risk of sustaining a PCL injury.
 A PCL injury is caused by a powerful force to the front of the knee.
 This typically occurs from falling on a bent knee during a sporting activity.
 PCL tear specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have sustained a PCL tear.
 Contact Dr. Padalecki’s team today!

-Posterior Cruciate Ligament Injury (PCL Injury) Overview
+What is a Posterior Cruciate Ligament Injury (PCL Injury)?

 The PCL, or posterior cruciate ligament, is located in the center of the knee joint and helps keep the knee stable.
 The PCL prevents the shin bone (tibia) from sliding too far backwards and keeps the shin bone in position below the thigh bone (femur).
 PCL injuries commonly occur when impact is made to the front of the knee.
 While not as common as an ACL injury, a person is at risk for a PCL injury when the knee is bent and an object strikes the shin in a backwards motion, such as in an automobile collision when the shin hits the dashboard.
 PCL injuries also occur in sports or athletic activities when the patient falls on an outstretched leg and hyperextends the knee.
-Austin, Texas orthopedic knee specialist, Dr. Jeff Padalecki specializes in treating patients with a PCL injury, such as a posterior cruciate ligament tear.
+Austin, Round Rock, and Cedar Park, Texas communities orthopedic knee specialist, Dr. Jeff Padalecki, specializes in treating patients with a PCL injury, such as a posterior cruciate ligament tear.

 Swelling and pain are the most common symptoms of a PCL injury.
 Because of the vascular nature of the PCL, swelling tends to occur very soon after the injury from the internal bleeding at the point of impact.
 Loss of motion and a feeling of instability are also common with this type of injury.